 Across our entire distribution network, Advanced Metering will help us monitor for outages, voltage issues, line losses, equipment problems, and current diversion.
 This will help us operate the system much more efficiently, and catch small problems before they become big ones.

-All data transmitted by the meters via the RF Network will be encrypted using Advanced Encryption Standard (AES) - 128 bit.
-The RF Network will also protect against Reverse Engineering data hacking via locking the Microcontrollers containing the firmware, in addition will prevent spoof proofing data hacking via requiring all new firmware, which is also encrypted, to be validated for integrity and authenticated upon installation.
+All data transmitted by the meters will be encrypted using the National Institute of Standards and Technology's Advanced Encryption Standard (AES) - 128 bit.
+In addition, the RF Network will protect against reverse engineering data hacking by locking the microcontrollers containing the firmware.
+This will prevent spoof proofing data hacking by requiring all new encrypted firmware to be validated for integrity and authenticated upon installation.